jasongrimes/grimesit-mm/_pages/services.md

 But they tend to become overly expensive beyond early stages.

 **Managed service** providers can make sense for specialized management of particularly complex or important parts of the stack, like databases.
 But beware of vendor lock-in.
-I know first hand how hard it is to manage production databases for a long time, so I really appreciate how much work the managed service providers can take on, and why they cost so much.

 For everything else, **infrastructure services** like AWS tend to be the most practical and economical choice.
 Consider that most managed service providers are probably using AWS or something comparable themselves,